Corporate

 Diversity of the Board of Directors

 The Corporation has a Diversity Policy, which includes provisions relating to diversity and the identification and nomination of directors.
 For purposes of the Diversity Policy, diversity includes, but is not limited to: age; experience; education; geography; gender; sexual orientation; disability; race, nationality, culture, language and other ethnic distinctions, including Indigenous people.
-The Diversity Policy further provides that in fulfilling its role in recommending to the Board candidates for Director nominations, members of the Governance and Sustainability Committee consider candidates that are highly qualified based on their experience, education, expertise, judgment, personal qualities, and general and sector specific knowledge; consider diversity criteria (but not the level of representation of any particular Designated Group (as defined below) beyond women among other relevant criteria), when determining the optimum composition and balance for the Board; review potential candidates from a variety of backgrounds and perspectives, having in mind the Corporation’s diversity objectives; and, in order to support the specific objective of gender diversity, ensure that appropriate efforts are made to include women in the list of candidates being considered for a Board position.
+The Diversity Policy further provides that in fulfilling its role in recommending to the Board candidates for Director nominations, members of the Governance and Sustainability Committee consider candidates that are highly qualified based on their experience, education, expertise, judgment, personal qualities, and general and sector specific knowledge; consider diversity criteria (but not the level of representation of any particular Designated Group (as defined below) among other relevant criteria), when determining the optimum composition and balance for the Board; review potential candidates from a variety of backgrounds and perspectives.

 The Board recognizes that gender diversity is a significant aspect of diversity and acknowledges the important role of women in contributing to diversity of perspective in the Boardroom.
 As such, the Corporation’s Diversity Policy includes an objective of having not less than 30 per cent of the seats on the Corporation’s Board of Directors held by women by the completion of the Corporation’s annual shareholder meeting to be held in 2025.
+This objective was met ahead of the projected timeline at the 2024 AGM when five women (representing 36 per cent of the Board) were elected as Directors of the Corporation.
 The Corporation has not adopted an objective regarding the representation of members of the other Designated Groups on the Board.

 Nomination of Directors and Tenure

 After considering the appropriate size of the Board and the qualifications and attributes that the existing Directors possess, including the level of representation on the Board by Directors who are independent, and after giving consideration to the Diversity Policy, the Governance and Sustainability Committee may determine that it would be in the best interests of the Corporation to nominate an individual that is not already a director of the Corporation, for election to the Board.
 In such situations, the Governance and Sustainability Committee identifies a list of targeted qualifications and attributes and conducts its own search by inviting suggestions for potential candidates from the Directors of the Corporation.
-The Committee also engages one or more external advisors to identify further qualified candidates, and requires that any such external advisor take account of the objectives of the Corporation’s Diversity Policy.
+The Committee also engages one or more external advisors to identify further qualified candidates.

 Orientation and Continuing Education

 Director orientation and education is conducted under the aegis of the Chairman of the Board.
 Newly elected Directors are provided with a comprehensive orientation as to the nature and operation of the business and affairs of the Corporation and the Corporation’s major operating subsidiaries, as to the role of the Board and its Committees, and as to the contributions that individual Directors are expected to make.
-In order to orient new Directors as to the nature and operation of the Corporation’s business, they are also given the opportunity to meet with members of the Corporation’s executive management team and with members of the executive management teams of the Corporation’s major operating subsidiaries to discuss the Corporation’s businesses and activities.
+In order to orient new Directors as to the nature and operation of the Corporation’s business, they are also given the opportunity to meet with members of the Corporation’s executive management team.
+Although these orientation sessions are designed for newly appointed Directors, all Directors are welcome to attend these sessions and can choose to receive a copy of the materials prepared for these orientation sessions.

-Directors are periodically updated in respect of these matters including by way of quarterly presentations to the Board (from time to time, these presentations are made by an operating subsidiary’s executive officer) at Board and Committee meetings, and working Board dinners (when public health requirements allow), regarding the Corporation’s major operating subsidiaries and operating segments thereof in addition to the presentations by the Corporation’s auditors and other speakers.
+Directors are periodically updated including by way of quarterly presentations to the Board (from time to time, these presentations are made by an operating subsidiary’s executive officer) at Board and Committee meetings, and working Board dinners, regarding the Corporation’s major operating subsidiaries and operating segments thereof in addition to the presentations by various speakers.

-• presentations by senior executives of the Corporation on different aspects of the Corporation and its subsidiaries or affiliated companies’ operations, strategic direction, capital management, finance, human capital, technology initiatives, cybersecurity and key risks; and
+• presentations by senior executives of the Corporation on different aspects of the Corporation and its subsidiaries or affiliated companies’ operations, strategic direction, capital management, finance, human capital, technology initiatives, cybersecurity and artificial intelligence and key risks; and

 • presentations and reports summarizing significant regulatory and market developments.

-Specifically, throughout 2023, Directors participated in continuing education presentations that included, among other topics, updates and presentations on employee well-being, taxation rules, the Corporation’s and its subsidiaries’ priorities, merger and acquisition activity globally and in the Power Group and the Corporation’s investors relations program.
+Specifically, throughout 2024, Directors participated in continuing education presentations that included, among other topics, updates and presentations on: accounting rules, sustainability risks and opportunities, the Corporation’s and its subsidiaries’ priorities, merger and acquisition activity globally and in the Power Group and the Corporation’s investors relations program.

 Also, Directors receive a comprehensive package of information prior to each Board and Committee meeting.
-The Corporation maintains a secure electronic platform that includes a comprehensive resource centre for Directors.
+The Corporation maintains a secure electronic platform that includes a global resource centre for Directors.
 The resource centre contains corporate governance documents, including the Corporation’s constituting documents, its policies and procedures, the Board and committee charters, position descriptions and the Corporation’s incentive plans documents.
-As noted above, certain of the Corporation’s Directors also serve as Directors of the Corporation’s public and private company investments.
-Finally, Directors have access to the Corporation’s senior management and employees on an ongoing basis throughout their mandate.
+Finally, Directors have access to the Corporation’s senior management and relevant employees.

 Assessment of Directors

 The Governance and Sustainability Committee is responsible for assessing the performance and effectiveness of the Board, Board Committees, and individual Directors from time to time, with a view to ensuring that they are fulfilling their respective responsibilities and duties.
-An evaluation is conducted at least annually to assist in assessing the overall performance of the Board and the Board Committees.
-Although the scope and focus of such review may vary from year to year, the review conducted in early 2024 included a confidential Board effectiveness survey, which was administered by the Corporation’s external legal counsel and completed by each of the Directors, soliciting feedback from Directors on matters, that included, among other things, the operation of the Board and its Committees, the effectiveness of Board processes and the Board’s relationship to management, the integration of Environmental, Social and Governance considerations into discussions and decisions, the oversight of risk management at the Corporation, including with respect to cybersecurity risk, the adherence by the Board and the Governance and Sustainability Committee to the Diversity Policy in nominating individuals for election to the Board, the adequacy of information provided to Directors, the Board structure and agenda planning for the Board and Committee meetings.
+An evaluation is conducted at least annually to assess the overall performance of the Board and the Board Committees.
+Although the scope and focus of such review may vary from year to year, the review conducted in early 2025 included a confidential Board effectiveness survey, which was administered by the Corporation’s external legal counsel and completed by each of the Directors, soliciting feedback from Directors on matters that included, among other things, the operation of the Board and its Committees, the effectiveness of Board processes and the Board’s relationship to management, the integration of sustainability considerations into discussions and decisions, the oversight of risk management at the Corporation, including with respect to cybersecurity, the adequacy of information provided to Directors, the Board structure and agenda planning for the Board and Committee meetings and the performance of the Chair of the Board and of each of the Committees.
 The aggregated, anonymous survey results are reviewed by the Governance and Sustainability Committee.
-The Chair of the Committee reports the findings, including key recommendations, to the full Board for discussion.
+The Chair of the Committee reports the findings, to the Board for discussion.

 Chair, Lead Director and CEO Position Descriptions